Aim

 Blinking

-is barely noticeable and does not interfere with seeing.
+noticeable and does not interfere with seeing.

 Blinking lubricates and cleanses the eyes.
 It also gives the

 eyes a mini-rest.
-Here

-is a great example of natural blinking by Cheryl Richardson
+natural blinking by Cheryl Richardson on

-fast, quite regular, and clearly effortless.
+and clearly effortless.
+Same for Kate

 Catch up with blinking: do some fast blinking, or do a squeeze